Apron Conveyor Manufacturer in India

 What is the difference between an Apron Conveyor and Belt Conveyor?

-A belt conveyor uses a flexible rubber or fabric belt that cannot withstand temperatures above 80°C, abrasive ore, large lump sizes above 200 mm or direct impact from crusher discharge without significant wear and frequent replacement.
+A belt conveyor uses a flexible rubber or fabric belt that cannot withstand temperatures above 80°C, abrasive ore, large lump sizes above 200 mm, or direct impact from crusher discharge without significant wear and frequent replacement.
 An apron conveyor uses overlapping steel plates on forged chain with no rubber surface to wear, burn or puncture — handling material a belt conveyor cannot, at a higher initial cost but far lower operating cost in severe-duty applications.

 Can Apron Conveyors handle hot materials?